Skip to main content

 The prefix is optional but recommended.
 It makes keys visually identifiable and lets Unkey route verification requests to the correct keyspace without a database lookup.

-Deleting an API permanently removes the API, its keyspace, and all associated keys.
+Deleting a keyspace permanently removes it and all of its keys.
 This action cannot be undone.

 Delete protection prevents accidental deletion.
-Disable it in the API settings before deleting.
+Disable it in the keyspace settings before deleting.

 Constraints